Welcome to the Grey Literature guide! This guide will help you find and evaluate reliable online sources to use in your studies.

 The term grey literature refers to published and unpublished research, such as reports, government documents, and presentations which you can find simply through Google!

-Grey literature does not go through the same peer-review process as journal articles but can still be a reliable resource for you to use, just make sure that you evaluate grey literature before using it.
+Grey literature does not go through the same peer-review process as journal articles.
+However, it can still be a reliable resource for you to use.
+Just make sure that you evaluate grey literature before using it.

 Grey literature is useful because: